Murder of Elizabeth Olten

-Elizabeth Olten was a 9-year-old girl who was murdered by her neighbor Alyssa Bustamante, who was 15 at the time, in St. Martins, Missouri on October 21, 2009.
+Elizabeth Olten was a 9-year-old American girl who was murdered by her neighbor Alyssa Bustamante, who was 15 at the time, in St. Martins, Missouri on October 21, 2009.

 Bustamante lured Olten into the woods before strangling and stabbing her to death.
 Bustamante murdered Olten simply due to homicidal ideation and to experience killing someone.
-She was later indicted and pleaded guilty to second-degree murder and armed criminal action and was sentenced to life in prison with the possibility of parole in 2024 for second-degree murder.
+She was later indicted and plead guilty to second-degree murder and armed criminal action and was sentenced to life in prison with the possibility of parole in 2024 for second-degree murder.
 She was sentenced to life in prison plus 30 years, and the two charges carry consecutive sentences.

 Bustamante was controversially permitted a parole hearing in 2024, due to Senate Bill 26, a law meant to allow juvenile offenders earlier parole as part of jail reform efforts.
-Senate Bill 26 blocked those convicted of first degree murder from seeking this parole, but not those convicted of second degree murder (which Bustamante pled guilty to).
+Senate Bill 26 blocked those convicted of first degree murder from seeking this parole, but not those convicted of second degree murder (which Bustamante plead guilty to).
 Senate Bill 26 was later amended by Senate Bill 754, which blocks those convicted of second degree murder from this parole as well.
 Governor Mike Parson did not sign Senate Bill 754 in time to prevent the hearing.
 She was denied parole.
-In any event, even if Bustamante is granted parole from the life sentence, she will still have to serve the consecutive sentence of 30 years in prison.
-This makes her earliest probable release in 2059, when she will be 65 years old.
+If granted parole from the life sentence, Bustamante will still have to serve at least half of the consecutive 30-year sentence for her armed criminal action conviction before she is eligible for parole.
+This puts her earliest possible release date in 2044, when she will be 50 years old.

-History
+Murder

 Elizabeth Kay Olten (December 15, 1999 - October 21, 2009) lived four houses down from Bustamante.
-In the evening of October 21, 2009, Bustamante convinced her younger sister to bring Olten to the forest by their homes to hang out.
+In the evening of October 21, 2009, Bustamante convinced her younger sister Emma to bring Olten to the forest by their homes to hang out.
 Upon Olten's arrival, Bustamante left her sister alone outside while she lured Olten into the forest, strangled her, slit her throat, and stabbed her eight times in the chest.
 Bustamante then buried Olten's body in a shallow grave that she had dug in the woods a week prior to the murder.
 The hole was located behind her house and poorly concealed with leaves, and was discovered just two days after Olten's death.